ece362-purdue/proton-labs/lab3-timers/README.md

 That was a long lab, so you deserve a game after all that hard work!

-Remove `show_keys`, and replace it with `game()` in `main`, after `init_keypad_timer`, and you'll be able to play a game that may be familiar to you from ECE 27000.
-As a reminder:
+Comment out the `STEP3` define in `main.c`, and uncomment the `STEP4` define.
+This will call the `game()` function that will allow you to play a game that may be familiar to you from ECE 270.
+As a reminder, here's the instructions:

 - Your lunar lander starts at 4500 ft above the moon with 800 units of gas.
-- Press A for altitude, B for velocity, C for gas, and D to view thrust.
+- Press A for altitude, B for gas, and D to view velocity.
 0-9 changes thrust.
 - The lander immediately starts picking up speed due to gravity, so its velocity will decrease (entering negative values) as it falls.
 - Press "0" to let it pick up a velocity of around -100 ft/s, then press "5".
 - Wait until altitude reaches 1800 ft to set the thrust to 9 to counteract the velocity.